ardani/slim-common/readme.md

 If you're getting an error message, please [open an issue](https://github.com/collegeman/slim-common/issues) and report the problem.

+If you're not seeing any error messages, the first thing you should do is check your PHP error log.

+If you're seeing this error in the log:

+    PHP Fatal error:  Uncaught exception 'Exception' with message 'Please set auth.salt config var to a strong key'

+Then you skipped that step about setting your `AUTH_SALT` in `./config.php`.
+Do that now.

-If you're not seeing any error messages, you probably need to check your web container.
-I like Apache.
+If you're not seeing anye rror messages, you probably need to check the health of your runtime container.

+## Routing requests

+You'll find a couple of pre-configured routes in `./dispatcher.php`.
+The default routes include:

+* **/info** &mdash; Executes `phpinfo()`
+* **/server** &mdash; Pretty-prints the contents of `$_SERVER`
+* **/working** &mdash; "Yep.
+It's working."

+The **/info** and **/server** routes won't work until you setup MySQL and user ACL features.

+[Read about how to use routing](http://docs.slimframework.com/#Routing-Overview) in the documentation for Slim Framework.

+# Working with configuration management

 # Working with MySQL

+# Working with user auth and session management

 # Working with memcache

-# Working with user auth and session management

-# Hosting a REST API
+# Working with the REST API